Endava-Sofia/fe-code-guidelines/angular-rxjs.md

 }
 ```

 While this approach is very convenient and works amazingly, the obvious downside is that it's only for observables in template bindings.
-For other cases you may resort to some of the next.
+For other cases you may resort to some of the next approaches.

 ### Use RxJS with signals

-The relatively new [Signals feature of Angular](./angular-change-detection.md#signals) allows creating signals from observables (also converting signals to observables) using the RxJS Interop package.
-Creating a signal that tracks the values of an Observable can be done with the function `toSignal` from the RxJS interop package.
+The relatively new *Signals* feature of Angular allows creating signals from observables (also converting signals to observables) using the RxJS Interop package.
+Before you go for this approach, please make sure you get familiar with [Signals in Angular](./angular-change-detection.md#signals).
+Creating a signal that tracks the values of an Observable can be done with the function `toSignal()` from the RxJS interop package.
 It instantly subscribes to the observable and automatically unsubscribes from it upon destruction of the component (very similar to the [async pipe](#use-the-async-pipe-in-template-bindings)) Check out [the official guide](https://angular.io/guide/rxjs-interop) to learn different ways to use it.

 ### Use RxJS operators to limit observables

-It's also possible to choose when an observable emits and when it completes with the use of special RxJS functions called operators.
-The operator functions are passed as arguments to the `.pipe()` method of the Obesrvable and each operator outputs a new Observable derived from the source Observable.
+It's also possible to control when a source observable emits and when it completes with the use of special RxJS functions called operators.
+The operator functions are passed as arguments to the `.pipe()` method of the Obesrvable and each operator outputs a new Observable derived from the sourced one.
 When an observable moves into a *complete* state, no new values will be emitted.
 Here are a few examples:

 - [takeUntil(notifier: Observable)](https://rxjs.dev/api/operators/takeUntil) - Emits the values emitted by the source Observable until a `notifier` Observable emits a value.
 - [take(count: number)](https://rxjs.dev/api/operators/take) - Emits only the first `count` values emitted by the source Observable.
 Using `take(1)` will emit only once and will instantly complete which is great for cases where we only want the current value of an observable.